• Skip to primary navigation

 Camping in Manitoba National Parks

-There are only two national parks in Manitoba: Riding Mountain, and Wapusk.
+There are only two national parks in Manitoba: Riding Mountain and Wapusk.

 Camping in Riding Mountain National Park

 You can also read our guide to Riding Mountain National Park for more information.
-Please note that you’ll need to purchase a park pass in order to visit Riding Mountain; these can be purchased onsite.
+Please note that you’ll need to purchase a park pass to visit Riding Mountain; these can be purchased onsite.

 Wasagaming Campground